richapadhi/Agile/servicemanagement-master/servicemanagement-master/README.md

 ```
 - Download This Project Zip Folder and Extract it
-- Move to project folder in Terminal.
+- Move to project folder (where manage.py is presnet) in your Terminal.
 Then run following Commands :
 ```
 py manage.py makemigrations
 py manage.py migrate